 While I participated in the CFPB’s Advisory Council, we talked about a lot of different things.
 But when we began talking about Qcash, I found it was really important to educate the CFPB not only with inspirational stories but also with data.

-QCash’s digital lending platform made it easy.
+QCash’s digital small dollar lending platform made it easy.
 Our members love QCash and are happy to share endless stories about the positive impact we’ve had on their lives.
-And, we can pull data out of the QCash digital lending platform to back up and quantify those stories.
+And, we can pull data out of the QCash digital small dollar lending platform to back up and quantify those stories.

 It isn’t about making a buck off the member, but instead about the impact small dollar lending has on our members’ day-to-day lives.
 Small dollar lending is core to the mission and purpose of a credit union.
 QCash just lets us do that digitally, in a modern world with a modern cost structure.